 Community builders are required to be dynamic, creative and adaptable leaders, who must be conscious and aware of every aspect of their community in order to ensure that it meets (and exceeds) the expectations of both community members and their organization.
 To do this effectively, community builders are required to be mindful individuals; this mindfulness, however, is not something that always comes easy, but when done correctly, can make a world of a difference.

-Join us on Wednesday, February 12, at 12:00PM EST for this workshop led by Christina Costelo, Head of Community Engagement at Mindful Schools, which has provided training for more than 50 thousand educators across the world, impacting an estimated 3 million students.
+Join this on-demand workshop led by Christina Costelo, Head of Community Engagement at Mindful Schools, which has provided training for more than 50 thousand educators across the world, impacting an estimated 3 million students.
 This workshop will deliver the knowledge and insight necessary to be a mindful community builder, and will provide you with a solid understanding of:

 - How to practice mindfulness as a community manager and the benefits it can have when making community decisions.